rcgsheffield/bee_track/README.md

 `git clone -b fast_setup https://github.com/SheffieldMLtracking/bee_track.git`

-First run `aravissetup` from the root directory, entering "y" when prompted
+First run `aravissetup` from the root directory

 `source bee_track/aravissetup`
+, entering "y" when prompted

 This should install any dependencies needed for aravis, clone aravis, setup, build and install it ready to be used.